prakashdale/prakashdale.github.io/_posts/2020-07-11-helloworld.md

 Todo: I could not make 'jekyll serve --livereload' work with docker.
 Becuase of this, I have stop and restart docker-compose every time to see the new changes made to the site.
 I'll look into this issue later.

+Workaround
+- Rename any file to something and rename it back to the original name triggers *jekyll* build.
+- Execute *jekyll build* command in the docker container as below\
+  `docker exec -it prakashdalegithubio_jekyll-serve_1 /bin/bash` to start shell in interactive mode\
+  `jekyll build` to build the site.

 Once you are satisfied with changes, just upload the files to github repository and site will update automatically in few seconds.